26 March 2013

 glasses until evenly coated.

-Divide the mousse between the glasses and chill for at least an
+Divide the mousse between the glasses and chill for 1-4 hours before serving.
+Serve chilled, sprinkled with cocoa

 A Cat in Paris tells the story of the double life of a young girl's pet cat, who, by night, helps a surprisingly likable cat burglar steal jewels and precious works of art throughout Paris.
 The story is strikingly complex; as it turns out, the young girl's father has been murdered by a ruthless man whom the girl's mother (a police chief) has since devoted her life to find and punish.
 The captivating and beautifully animated film truly deserves its Academy Award nomination.